What was the 1965 Australian 'Freedom Bus Ride'?

 One of the most memorable events of the Freedom Ride occurred in Walgett, a small town in New South Wales.

-The students discovered that Indigenous Australians were restricted from entering an RSL, purely due to their skin colour.
+The students discovered that Indigenous Australians were restricted from entering a Returned Services League (RSL), purely due to their skin colour.

 However, this protest angered the town's residents.